You Cross My Path: Free download

 In September 2007, Sanctuary Records shuttered operations after being bought by Universal Music Group.
-Burgess mentioned that they had left Sanctuary was they were not happy with their contract.
-On 1 October 2007, the Exclaim! reported that the band would be giving away their upcoming album as a free download in partnership with the radio station Xfm.
-McGee theorised that this could be a business model in the future, reasoning that the band would receive more money from gig attendees, people purchasing their merchandise and publishing fees regardless.
-Head of Music at Xfm Mike Walsh thought it would be a worthwhile endeavour, something that also thought would happen more often in the future, and agreed that it could help with live performances.
+Burgess mentioned that they had left Sanctuary because they were not happy with their contract.
+On 1 October 2007, Exclaim! reported that the band would be giving away their upcoming album as a free download in partnership with the radio station Xfm.
+McGee theorised that this could be a business model in the future, reasoning that the band would receive more money from gig attendees, people purchasing their merchandise, and publishing fees regardless.
+Head of Music at Xfm Mike Walsh thought it would be a worthwhile endeavour, something that he also thought would happen more often in the future, and agreed that it could help with live performances.
 Some months prior, Prince had given away Planet Earth (2007) in the ballpark of three million copies as part of an effort with The Mail on Sunday.
-This in turn became a driving factor in ticket sales for his residency of record-setting shows at The O2 Arena in London.
+This, in turn, became a driving factor in ticket sales for his residency of record-setting shows at The O2 Arena in London.

-While Burgess thought it was an odd choice to go with The Mail on Sunday, McGee proposed collaborated with The Sun, which the rest of the Charlatans were unsure about.
+While Burgess thought it was an odd choice to go with The Mail on Sunday, McGee proposed to collaborate with The Sun, which the rest of the Charlatans were unsure about.
 As part of the promotion, the radio station would be releasing interviews with Burgess and McGee; the pair would be featured together on ITV News at Ten.
 Burgess said the band wished for the listeners to have ownership of their music, and they "wanted the artists – us – to own the copyright".
 He said that being without a label meant that they could release music as soon as they finished making it and not have to wait for other parties to be involved.
-Burgess claimed it was a music "industry first – we’re the first people to do this", highlighting the decline of CD sales.
+Burgess claimed it was "an industry first – we're the first people to do this", highlighting the decline of CD sales.
 That same day, Radiohead announced that they would be doing the same thing with their album In Rainbows (2007).
-In an interview from early 2008, Burgess said they had planned to give it away before they had begun writing material for it, while the idea for Radiohead to do it had been proposed since April 2007.
-Director general of the Entertainment Retailers Association Kim Bayley said this method would stall upcoming acts' ability to make money from putting their music on sale.
-She warned that music could be viewed as being something disposable in the near future.
+In an interview from early 2008, Burgess said they had the idea of giving it away before they had begun writing material for it, while the concept for Radiohead to do it had been proposed since April 2007.
+The director general of the Entertainment Retailers Association, Kim Bayley, said this method would stall upcoming acts' ability to make money from putting their music on sale.
+She warned that music could be viewed as something disposable in the near future.